Bellow are the areas we service:

 WHAT IS MOLD

 Molds live in the soil, on plants, and on dead or decaying matter.
 Outdoors, molds play a key role in the breakdown of leaves, wood, and other plant debris.
-Molds belong to the kingdom Fungi, and unlike plants, they lack chlorophyll and must survive by digesting plant materials, using plant and other organic materials for food.
+Molds belong to the kingdom of Fungi, and unlike plants, they lack chlorophyll and must survive by digesting plant materials, using plant and other organic materials for food.
 Without molds, our environment would be overwhelmed with large amounts of dead plant matter.

 Molds produce tiny spores to reproduce, just as some plants produce seeds.
 These mold spores can be found in both indoor and outdoor air, and settled on indoor and outdoor surfaces.
 When mold spores land on a damp spot, they may begin growing with in 24HRS and digesting whatever they are growing on in order to survive.
 Since molds gradually destroy the things they grow on, you can prevent further damage to building materials and furnishings by having a mold inspection performed and detecting the problem early.